 Roundworm

 Roundworm is contracted through infected facies or dirt.
-This thin, spaghetti-like parasite is aroundroundworm 12cm long and can cause a potbellied appearance.
+This thin, spaghetti-like parasite is around 12cm long and can cause a potbellied appearance.
 Symptoms may include weight loss, weakness, vomiting, diarrhea or mucus in the stool, and stunted growth.

 Nearly all puppies are born with roundworm as most mothers have dormant larvae in their tissue.
 These larvae come to life at the end of the pregnancy and migrate into the lungs of the new pups.